-This document details the Completion Strategy of the International Criminal Tribunal for Rwanda (ICTR), based on the information available by 15 May 2007.
+This document details the Completion Strategy of the International Criminal Tribunal for Rwanda (ICTR), based on the information available by 30 November 2006.
 It takes into account the deadlines set in Security Council resolutions 1503 (2003) and 1534 (2004).

-Judgments have been delivered in the first instance in respect of thirty-three persons.
-Judgment in another single-accused case is expected soon.
-The hearing of evidence in one multi-accused trial, involving four accused, has concluded.
-Trials involving twenty-two further accused are currently in progress.
-Consequently, the number of persons whose trials have either been completed or are in progress is sixty.
-Eight detainees are awaiting trial.
-The Prosecutor proposes to request the transfer of a maximum of three of them to national jurisdictions.
+Judgments have been delivered in the first instance in respect of thirty-one persons.
+Two cases are at the judgment writing stage and are expected soon.
+Trials involving twenty-five accused are in progress.
+Consequently, the number of persons whose trials have either been completed or are in progress is fifty-eight.
+Eleven detainees are awaiting trial.
+From this group of eleven detainees, the Prosecutor proposes to request the transfer of a maximum of five persons to national jurisdictions for trial.

 Eighteen indicted persons are still at large.
-The Prosecutor intends to request the transfer of most of these persons to national jurisdictions for trial.
-Some of the indictees may be dead, whereas others may not be found.
+The Prosecutor intends to request the transfer of at least twelve of these persons to national jurisdictions for trial leaving no more than six of this group of indictees for trial at the ICTR.

-The cases involving the twenty-two accused whose trials are currently in progress will be completed from 2007 onwards.
-Trials of the remaining accused earmarked for trial in Arusha will commence as soon as Trial Chamber and court room capacity permits.
+The cases involving the twenty-five accused whose trials are currently in progress will be completed from 2007 onwards.
+Trials of the remaining twelve accused (six detainees awaiting trial and six indictees at large) will commence as soon as Trial Chamber and court room availability permits.
 On the basis of the information presently available, it is estimated that by the end of 2008, the Tribunal would have completed trials involving sixty-five to seventy persons.